 Kamal Mouzawak Is Lebanon’s Celebrated Restaurateur-Hotelier-Humanitarian

-Since I commenced working with Kamal 15 years ago, I’ve been capable of staying the life I’d always dreamed approximately.
-I grew up in Majdelzoun, a village within the south of Lebanon, and I didn’t want my four kids to live there to get hold of negative education.
-Joining Souk el Tayeb and Tawlet enabled me to bring my own family to the town and position my kids through school.
+Since I commenced working with Kamal 15 years ago, I’ve been capable of living the life I’d always dreamed aI grew up in Majdelzoun, a village in the south of Lebanon, and I didn’t want my four kids to live there to get hold of negative education.
+Joining Souk el Tayeb and Tawlet enabled me to bring my family to the town and position my kids through school.
 I constantly wanted to be the person that studied the whole thing, but I couldn’t.
 I’m delighted to do that for my children.”

 Kamal checked out my samples and informed me, ‘You’ll start next week.’
 Over time, I elevated our quantities to satisfy the demand.
 My husband even left his job to work with me on the stand.
 Even with the bombings, we didn’t stop the souk for a second.
-Everything else changed into shut down, but we opened each week, irrespective of what.
+Everything else changed into shutdown, but we opened each week, irrespective of what.
 The souk grew up, and I grew up with it.”

 Share